-Tenant has not paid any amount of outstanding rent to the Landlord since receiving the 10 Day Notice.
-Furthermore, the Landlord's Agents stated that the Tenant has also failed to pay rent for June, July, August, and September 2021.
-The Landlord's Agents stated that the Tenant currently owes rent in the amount of \$9,000.00.
+Furthermore, the Landlord's Agent stated that the Tenant has also failed to pay rent for July, August, September, October, and November 2022.
+The Landlord stated that the Tenant currently owes rent in the amount of \$3,600.00.
 As such, the Landlord is seeking an order of possession and a monetary order in relation to the unpaid rent.